Not-Super-Nova/2dgame/class-structure.md

 ## gameManager
 - Game time tracking, including functions to get, set, and advance by X amount of time
-- Map tracking.
+- currentMap tracking.
 Pointer to `mapManager`, and index (likely through enum) for current map
 - Character tracking, both PCs and NPCs.
 Array of pointers to `character` objects.

 ## mapManager